wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 3. In the **Environment Configurations** pane that opens, click **Next** to skip the configuration.
 4. In the **File Mount** pane that opens, click **Next** to skip the configuration.
 5. In the **Endpoint Details** pane that opens, verify that the **Network Visibility** is set to **Public**.
 This setting securely exposes the endpoint for consumption.
 6. Click **Deploy**.
-This deploys the service to the development environment and lists the service in the [Choreo Marketplace](../choreo-concepts/choreo-marketplace.md).
+This deploys the service to the development environment and lists the service in the [Service Catalog](../choreo-concepts/choreo-marketplace.md).

 ## Step 5: Test the service